AkhilaKolluru98/sit725-2022-t1-prac4/README.md

 # sit725-2022-t1-prac3

 This is the basic node application used to serve basic web server.
-Added a web service that helps us to add two numbers on the server.
+Added basic web page using materialize.
+Used Modals for Form

 ## Pre-requisite